-Strategic Tip: Get the Word Out One size does not fit all for communicatiOn
+Strategic Tip: Get the Word Out One size does set fit all for communicati On www.mindtoole.com

-- Which stakeholders will need regular one on one chats? - Do you need to do organization wide "town halls"? - Do people at your organization read emails reliably? - Can you put articles in the company newsletter? - Which regular operational or staff meetings should you attend? - Is a special activity required to gain attention?
+- Which stakeholders will need regular one on one chats? - Do you need to do organization wide "town halls"? - Do people at your organization read emails reliably? - Can you put articles in the company newsletter? - Which regular operational or staff meetings should you attend? - · Is a special activity required to gain attention?